bagelquant/bagelquant.github.io/index.md

 Embark on this exciting voyage with us as we uncover the secrets behind the numbers and equations that shape the financial landscape.

-> **Bagel** is the endearing name of my beloved dog 🐶.
+> **Bagel** is the name of my beloved dog 🐶.
 You can find her in the header image above.

+This blog is a collection of quant skills, finance knowledge, programming tips, and personal experiences.
+Aimed at quant enthusiasts, finance professionals, and anyone interested in the world of finance, BagelQuant offers a unique perspective on the industry.

+Major topics include:

+- [Quantitative Skills](https://bagelquant/quant-skills/): Math, programming, and finance skills essential for a career in quantitative finance.
+- [Posts](https://bagelquant.github.io/posts/): A collection of articles on various topics.